-Sadly the original sign could not be located so a new sign was commission.
-Paid for through fundraising, the new sign was smaller than the original, but was modernised to have a shorter dress as well as longer, more free flowing hair.
+Sadly the original sign could not be located so a new sign was commissioned.
+Paid for through fundraising, the new sign was smaller than the original but was modernized to have a shorter dress as well as longer, more free-flowing hair.
 In November 1970 ‘little Audrey’ was skipping once more, just 200 meters from where she had once stood.

 Since then she’s had a few periods of darkness, and found herself under threat of removal a few times.
 But in 2007 the sign was heritage listed, and two years later after a full restoration, a solar panel was installed to give ‘little Audrey’ the power she needed to skip once more.